david-mbugua/david-mbugua/README.md

 ## Hey there, I am David. 👋
 I am a software engineer based in Nairobi,Kenya.
-I mostly work with Javascript frameworks and libraries(ReactJS & NodeJS) to build solutions and improve existing systems.
+I mostly work with the MERN stack to build solutions and improve existing systems.

 ⚡️ I have a passion for building intuitive designs to give users the best experience.